Skip to content

 Setting Up the Nominal Analysis

-Enter these values into the Radar Detection Monte Carlo tool.
-The tool immediately shows:
+Punch these values into the Radar Detection Monte Carlo tool.
+The calculator immediately spits out some key numbers:

-The SNR vs range plot shows the post-integration SNR crossing the detection threshold (≈ 12.4 dB above noise floor for Pfa = 10⁻⁶ with 10 pulses) at about 45 km.
-This is consistent with the classical range equation prediction.
+The SNR versus range plot shows the post-integration SNR crossing the detection threshold (about 12.4 dB above the noise floor for Pfa = 10⁻⁶ with 10 integrated pulses) right around 45 km.
+This matches what you'd get from the classical range equation, which is reassuring — at least the nominal case makes sense.

 Swerling Model Comparison

-Now change the Swerling model from I to 0 (non-fluctuating) and re-run.
+Now try something: change the Swerling model from I to 0 (non-fluctuating target) and re-run the simulation.
 R₅₀ shifts to 50.1 km — a 10% increase.
-This seems counterintuitive: shouldn't a fluctuating target be harder to detect?
+At first glance this seems backwards.
+Shouldn't a fluctuating target be harder to detect?

-The answer depends on Pd.
-At very high Pd (> 0.9), non-fluctuating targets are easier to detect because the RCS never dips to a low value.
-But at moderate Pd (50%), fluctuating targets (Swerling I) can actually achieve similar or better performance because occasionally the RCS spikes above its mean.
-The "swerling loss" appears mainly at high Pd requirements.
+The answer depends entirely on what probability of detection you care about.
+At very high Pd (above 0.9), non-fluctuating targets are definitely easier to detect because the RCS never dips to a catastrophically low value.
+You're guaranteed a certain minimum return.
+But at moderate Pd around 50%, fluctuating targets (Swerling I) can actually achieve similar or even slightly better performance.
+Why?
+Because occasionally the RCS spikes well above its mean value, and those lucky high-RCS realizations pull the median detection range up.
+The famous "Swerling loss" — the penalty you pay for RCS fluctuation — really only shows up when you're demanding high detection probabilities.

-Switching to Swerling II (fast fluctuation, same chi²(2) RCS distribution) with the same mean RCS gives R₅₀ = 43.8 km — marginally shorter than Swerling I at 50% Pd.
-The fast fluctuation actually helps when using many integrated pulses because some pulses always see a high-RCS state.
+Now switch to Swerling II (fast fluctuation, where the RCS changes pulse-to-pulse, but still following a chi-squared distribution with 2 degrees of freedom).
+With the same mean RCS, you get R₅₀ = 43.8 km — marginally shorter than Swerling I at 50% Pd.
+The fast fluctuation actually helps a bit when you're integrating many pulses, because statistically some of those pulses are guaranteed to catch a high-RCS state.
+It's a subtle effect, but it's there.

 Rain Attenuation Impact